agathoklisx/libved/README.md

   - Tcc (http://repo.or.cz/tinycc)
   - numerous stackoverflow posts
-  - numerous codebases from the open source enormous pool */
+  - numerous codebases from the open source enormous pool

-/* My opinion on this editor.
+  My opinion on this editor:
   It is assumed of course, that this product is not meant for wide production use;
   but even if it was, it is far far faaaar away to the completion, but is an editor which implements at least the basic operation set that can be considered enough to be productive, which runs really low in memory resources and with rather few lines of code.
 Theoretically (assuming the code is good enough) it could be used in situations (such primitive environments), since is independent and that is a very interesting point.

   And this (probably) is the reason for the persistence to self sufficiency.
   The other (probably again and by digging around the mind) is about some beliefs about the language and its ecosystem.

   But first, there isn't such a thing as self sufficiency!

   Today our dependency, our libc environment, is more like a collection of individual functions, which their (usually tiny) body is mainly just algorithms (and so and machine code as this is a property of C), with few (or usually without) conditional branches.

   However those functions and for a reason, are unaware for anything out of their own domain.
 They have no relationship between their (lets group), as they do not even have a sense that belong to a group, such: "I am a string type function!
   (and what is a string anyway?)".

   But first, libc'es are not thin at all.
 It would be great if you could just cherry pick (specific functionality) from this pool but without to carry all the weight of the pool.
 So it could be easy to build an own independent pool of functions with a way (something like the Linux kernel or gnu-lib projects do).

   It could be great if the programmer could extract the specific code and hook it to his program, so it could optimize it for the specific environment.
   As an example:
   At the beginning this program implemented the strdup() function with the standard signature, having as "const char *src" as the only argument.
 Since this function it returns an allocated string, it should iterate over the "src" string to find its length.
 At some point i realized that in the 9/10 of the cases, the size was already known, so the extra call to strlen() it was overhead for no reason.
 So i changed the signature and added a "size_t len" argument.
 In this application the str_dup() is one of the most called functions.
 So this extra argument was a huge and for free and with total safety optimization.
 And from understanding, C is about:

     - freedom
     - flexibility and
     - ... optimization

   But how about a little more complex task, like an input functionality.
   It goes like this:
   save terminal state - raw mode - get key - return the key - reset term

   All well except the get key () function.
 What it will return?
 An ascii code in UTF-8 era is usually useless.
 You want a signed int (if i'm not wrong).
   So there is no other way, when the first byte indicates a byte sequence, than to deal with it, into the getkey() scope.
 So you probably need an UTF-8 library.
-   But in reality is 10/20 lines of code, for example see:
-    term_get_input (term_t *this)
+  But in reality is 10/20 lines of code, for example see: term_get_input (term_t *this)
   (which is going to be published as a separate project, if time permits).

   It should return reliably the code for all the keyboard keys for all the known terminals.
   But this is easy, because is one time job and boring testing, or simply usage from different users on different terminals.
   The above mentioned function, it looks that it deals well with xterm/linux/urxvt and st from suckless terminals, in 110 lines of code reserved for this.

   This specific example is an example of a function that is written once and works forever, without a single change.
 But it is a function with a broader meaning (the functionality), but nevertheless a function.
 And surely can belong to a standard libc, with the logic sense as it makes sense, even if it is rather an interface (because it is not a standalone function).
   So point two: libc'es can broad a bit their scope, if C wants to have an evolution and a endless future as it deserves.
   It's like forkpty() which wraps perfect the details of three different functions.
   I guess what i'm really talking about is a bit more synthetic than forkpty().

   And it would be even greater if you could easily request a collection, that use each other properties, to build a task, like an editor.
 As standard algrorithm!
   I could [fore]see used a lot.
 This particular is a prototype and not yet ready, but this is the idea and is a general one and it seems that it could be useful for all; they just have to connect to C and use these algorithms.
- */

 αγαθοκλής

-/* Grant Finale
+  Grant Finale:
-   and the personal reason.
+  And the personal reason.

   But why?